qseftqseft/WPF-on-Linux-command/README.md

 # WPF-on-Linux-command
-Build and run WPF apps using wine in one command (not tested)
+Build and run WPF apps using wine in one command (only tested on HelloWorld in Gentoo Linux)

 Instructions:
   1. Place dotnetbuild into /usr/local/bin/
+  2. Run the command in your project directory
-  2. hope
+  3. hope